thegooddocsproject/website-hugo/content/en/glossaries/_index.md

 ## Maturity levels

-Investing in a project's sharable glossary infrastructure will unlock glossary based use cases.
+A glossary should start small, with minimal metadata fields.
+As the glossary matures, more metadata fields can be added to address advanced use cases.

 <style>
 table {